Own-Data-Privateer/hoardy-web/tool/README.md

   : inputs, can be a mix of files and directories (which will be traversed recursively)

 - options:
+  - `-u, --unabridged`
+  : print all data in full
+  - `--abridged`
+  : shorten long strings for brevity (useful when you want to visually scan through batch data dumps) (default)

+- error handling:
   - `--errors {fail,skip,ignore}`
   : when an error occurs:
     - `fail`: report failure and stop the execution (default)
     - `skip`: report failure but skip the reqres that produced it from the output and continue
     - `ignore`: `skip`, but don't report the failure
-  - `-u, --unabridged`
-  : print all data in full
-  - `--abridged`
-  : shorten long strings for brevity (useful when you want to visually scan through batch data dumps) (default)

 - filters:
   - `--or EXPR`